-A large majority of the men (61 percent) who reported crying at work cited personal reasons — an illness in the family, the death of a pet — as the catalyst, while a similarly large majority of the women (58 percent) said it was something that happened at work — being unfairly blamed or criticized, someone else taking credit for work — that made them cry.
+In a survey of 700 employees, Kreamer found that 41 percent of women said they had cried at work.
+Nine percent of men admitted they did it, too.
+Men largely reported that they cried at work for personal reasons — like an illness in the family, or the death of a pet.
+A “large majority” of women said it was “something that happened at work — being unfairly blamed or criticized, someone else taking credit for work — that made them cry.”

 For a manager, the job is to understand why an employee is crying before doing anything about it.
 Is it because some people are naturally emotional beings when they get hurt?
 Or is it a work problem – like frustration with hitting their head against a glass ceiling?

 When an employee unloads emotionally over work-related reasons, that’s when a manager has to take note.
 Literally.
 Notes.
 It could be a serious matter for human resources and documentation could be the key to achieving the best outcome for everyone involved.

 But if a worker breaks down repeatedly, it could also be a sign the employee can’t handle the job.
 Whether it’s frustration or depression, they may need professional help.

 “An employee often crying over work-related matters is usually a sign of a poor fit with the role,” said Miki Feldman-Simon, founder of a company serving women re-entering the workforce.
 “Work itself should not make one cry.”

 That doesn’t mean it’s time to show them the door.
 Time off, counseling, or just an empathetic ear can change their world.
 And after they’ve had a good cry, maybe it’s time for a new assignment.

 Hiring the right candidates should bring you to tears — of joy